jacquessham/Spotify_Analytics_MyUsage/Data/Structure/readme.md

 }
 ```

+You may find the details in Spotify Data privacy <a href="https://support.spotify.com/us/article/understanding-my-data/">documentation page</a>.

 ## Scripts
 ### Explore_datastructure.py
 This script allows you quickly have a glance of a row in the Full Record in a prettified JSON format. <b>Be sure to change your directory before executing!</b>

+## Reference
+Spotify Data privacy <a href="https://support.spotify.com/us/article/understanding-my-data/">documentation page</a>